-The University will ensure that:
+The University will ensure:

-- Sufficient information is provided about the essential requirements of a programme of study for a prospective student to make an informed decision about whether the programme is realistic for him/her in the light of his/her caring responsibilities. - Any student who has responsibility for the care of one or more children or dependent adults before or during a period of study at the University is accommodated as far as practicable to allow him/her to complete his/her programme of study, providing academic standards are upheld - Relevant staff are made aware of the terms of this policy and their responsibilities arising under it
+• Sufficient information is provided about the essential requirements of a programme of study for a prospective student/PGR to make an informed decision about whether the programme is realistic for them in the light of their caring responsibilities;

-- Staff in the Equality Policy Unit are available to discuss with staff the best way to support the continuing study of such a student to ensure s/he is able to complete his/her programme of study - Appropriate support is available to students through various support services - The policy is kept under review and updated as necessary
+- Any student/PGR who has responsibility for the care of one or more children or dependent adults before or during a period of study at the University is accommodated as far as practicable to allow him/her to complete their programme of study, providing academic standards are upheld; - Relevant staff are made aware of the terms of this policy and their responsibilities arising under it; - Staff in the Equality Policy Unit are available to discuss with staff the best way to support the continuing study of such a student/PGR to ensure they are able to complete their programme of study; - Appropriate support is available to students/PGRs through various support services; - The policy is kept under review and updated as necessary.

-Schools and faculties must ensure that:
+Schools and Faculties must ensure:

-- An appropriate member of staff is identified as the normal first point of reference for students with dependants to discuss the options available to them. - Ensuring that the identity of this person is widely publicised - The policy is widely publicised and available to staff and students - Wherever practicable, accommodation is made to ensure that such a student is able to complete his/her programme of study - The student is given information on other sources of advice/support (see Section 9)
+- An appropriate member of staff is identified as the normal first point of reference for students/PGRs with dependants to discuss the options available to them; - Ensuring that the identity of this person is widely publicised; - The policy is widely publicised and available to staff and students; - Wherever practicable, accommodation is made to ensure that such a student/PGR is able to complete their programme of study; - The student/PGR is given information on other sources of advice/support (see Section 9).